Bandito11/is-game-active-plugin-rmmz/README.md

 This plugin is an implementation of the fix as a plugin.

+License is MIT, that just means use it in any product, be it commercial or otherwise.

 ##How to download
 * Hit the Green Code button